invisiblehats/invisible_conventions/README.md

-# InvisibleStandards
-Short description and motivation.
+# How we build products

+These are the conventions we use to develop our products.

+**Includes**
+- rubocop

 ## Usage
-How to use my plugin.

 ## Installation
 Add this line to your application's Gemfile: